You are here: Home > Itinerary Planner

 Lunch

-Not far up the road from Velo Cycles is the Quaker meeting house Swarthmoor Hall.
+Not far up the road is the Quaker meeting house Swarthmoor Hall.
 This 16th Century Country House is known as the cradle of Quakerism because, in the mid 1600's the Hall to became the Quaker movement's headquarters.
 Fuel up for your journey in these beautiful surroundings and maybe learn a little more about the hall’s fascinating history.

 Afternoon